Rithvik1124/SpriteOverlay-Niri/README.md

-# Sprite Overlay Plugin for Dank Material Shell   /ᐠ˵- ⩊ -˵マ
+# GIF Overlay Plugin for Dank Material Shell   /ᐠ˵- ⩊ -˵マ

 A "lightweight" floating animated sprite overlay for Wayland using GTK4 + GStreamer.